LearnWithLlew/TestingLegacyCodeCourse.cpp/Resources/manual_post_install_steps.md

 ## CLion

+**Important Note**: If running course in Clion, you will want to un-comment the lines using `create_reporter_preferring_clion` in the main.cpp in tests in exercise1/ and exercise2/.

 * Run CLion
     * Answer initial setup questions
 * Set up code coverage - see [CLion section of these instructions](https://github.com/claremacrae/talks/blob/main/HowTos/Set_up_Code_Coverage_on_Windows.md)